JCurley10/Jeopardy_nlp/README.md

 - A new column called "question_difficulty"  defines a question as easy, average, or hard<sup>1</sup>
 - Punctuation has been removed
 - I left the capitalization as-is for all columns so I could adjust this setting in my model
+- each row can be considered a *clue* instance

 |        |   Round |   Value | Daily Double   | Category              | Answer                                                                                                                                                               | Question            | Air Date   | Question and Answer                                                                                                                                                            | Clue Difficulty   |
 |-------:|--------:|--------:|:---------------|:----------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------|:--------------------|:-----------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:------------------|